SutantoAdiNugroho/unit-management-dashboard/readme.md

 # Unit Management System
 <p>
-Unit Management Dashboard is web-based application for managing unit data (such as capsules and cabins) part of technical test of Bobobox
+Unit Management Dashboard is web-based application for managing unit data (such as capsules and cabins)
 </p>

 ## Technologies